cedhorton/configure-ad/README.md

 ![image](https://github.com/cedhorton/configure-ad/assets/173581553/7a1e4dda-6497-4083-9021-4083296ca3e2)

 <p>
 Logged in to Client-1 with Remote Desktop to ping DC-1’s private IP address with ping -t <ip address> (perpetual ping).
-Logged in to the Domain Controller and enable ICMPv4 in on the local windows Firewall.
-Check back at Client-1 to see the ping succeed.
+Logged in to the Domain Controller and enable ICMPv4 in the local windows Firewall.
+Checked back at Client-1 to see the ping succeed.

 </p>
 <br />